mortelli/devportal/guides/rif-enveloping/integrate.md

 }
 ```

+Here are some useful resources to help you manually put these structures together:

 #### Custom worker replenish function

 Each relayed transaction is signed by a Relay Worker account.
 The worker accounts are controlled by the Relay Manager.
 When a relay worker signs and relays a transaction, the cost for that transaction is paid using the funds in that worker's account.
 If the transaction is not subsidized, then the worker is compensated with tokens.